celestiaorg/docs/docs/nodes/light-node.md

 which can allow you to do data-sampling on the Data Availability (DA) network.

+> To view a video tutorial for setting up a Celestia Light Node, click [here](/developers/light-node-video)

 ## Overview of Light Nodes

 Light nodes (CLN) ensure data availability.
 This is the most common